GreenShyDude/GreenShyDude/README.md

 - 👋 Hi, I’m @GreenShyDude
-- 👀 I’m a n italian computer engineering sudent at The University of Pisa, I'm working at my own portfolio and shop (WIP) for my streetwear brand.
+- 👀 I’m an italian computer engineering sudent at the University of Pisa, I'm working on my own portfolio and shop (WIP) for my streetwear brand.
 - 🌱 I’m currently learning c++, html, css, javascript and python.
 - 📫 How to reach me:
 -- instagram @green_shy_dude